The Ultimate Toy Hauler Buying Guide: Everything You Need to Know

 Table of contents

 The great thing about RV life is that is can appeal to such a huge variety of needs and desires.
 The toy hauler RV is a prime example of how versatile RVs can be.
-A toy hauler is essentially a travel trailer, but with the addition of a garage in the back of the RV to carry (read: haul) around all your toys and vehicles.
+A toy hauler is essentially a travel trailer or fifth wheel, but with the addition of a garage in the back of the RV to haul all your toys and vehicles.
 Toy haulers are fantastic for bringing along a jet ski, motorcycle (or four), an ATV, UTV or whatever else you can manage to fit in the back of one of these rigs.

 Not sure if a toy hauler is what you are looking for?
 Check out our Ultimate Guide to Buying an RV, and then we break it down by each RV type in our Guide to Buying a Motorhome and Guide to Buying a Travel Trailer and Guide to Buying a Fifth Wheel.
 This guide is specifically on toy hauler RVs, their benefits and all the information you would want to know before getting behind the wheel.